-When planning a trip to Paris, especially for the first time, it's fairly easy to get pulled in by what seem like tempting packages or special offers: one online deal comprising flight, hotel, and even metro passes could appear to take all the guesswork out of the equation and make your stay worry-free, but when looking at the fine print or getting to the less-than-perfectly-clean hotel room, that shiny package just might end up revealing itself as dross.
+When planning a trip to Paris, especially for the first time, it's fairly easy to get pulled in by what seem like tempting packages or special offers.
+After all, one online deal comprising flight, hotel, and even metro passes or an evening dinner cruise on the Seine may appear to take all the guesswork out of the equation and make your stay worry-free.
+But when looking at the fine print or getting to the less-than-perfectly-clean hotel room, that shiny package just might end up revealing itself as dross.

 1. Decide when to go (and don't assume that it should be Spring)